About Me

 Adaptation

 Although I no longer work in the fitness industry, my passion for fitness has never waned.
-I got into obstacle racing in 2011, as I had just completed my MBA program and was looking for a new challenge.
+I got into obstacle racing in 2011, as I had just completed grad school and was looking for a new challenge.
 I was also getting used to working at a fortune 500 company, which included long hours, stress, and the sedentary nature of a modern office job in corporate America.
 My role at the time required frequent travel to manufacturing locations where there were few healthy dining options and no gyms to be found.
 As a result, I had to improvise and adapt in order to keep a healthy lifestyle as a young professional.
 I invented new workouts in my hotel rooms, I ran the stairs during lunch, I did burpees in airports, and I always packed nutritious snacks.
 Whatever it takes!

 Performance

 Over the years I have completed numerous endurance events and overcome many of life's obstacles.
-After finishing strong at the 2018 Spartan Ultra World Championship, a brutally technical 24-hour obstacle race held in the snow-covered mountains of Iceland, I suffered a major shoulder injury in the spring of 2019 that caused me to shift my focus entirely to ultrarunning.
+After finishing strong at the Spartan Ultra World Championship, a brutally technical 24-hour obstacle race held in the snow-covered mountains of Iceland, I suffered a major shoulder injury the following spring that caused me to shift my focus entirely to ultrarunning.
 I have since completed over a dozen marathons and ultra marathons, including several 100 milers.
 My fastest time to date for the distance is 21.5 hours, which I accomplished at the 2022 Yeti 100 miler, a race where over 50% of the field dropped out due to torrential downpours and high winds from Hurricane Ian.
 I know I will have to continue adapting as life changes, but I have no plans to slow down anytime soon!